 How much money?
 It’s not easy to calculate, because it depends on many factors, including the price you're paying for energy.

-We’ve tried to roughly calculate what your daily routine costs.
-To make all of these estimations, we’ve taken a series of average costs and included the electricity tax, customised equipment rental and VAT (21%).
-However, this price will depend on the tariff you have chosen.
+We've tried to calculate roughly what the routine will cost you.
+We have taken a number of average costs and included the electricity tax, meter rental amount and VAT (21% for powers over 10 kW; 10% for powers under that amount).
+However, this price will depend on the tariff you have contracted.

 One shower, 15 cents